 The Barracks chaplain advises the command on religious, moral, pastoral care, ethical, and quality of life issues.
 He facilitates the free exercise of religion by fostering tolerance, cooperation and support.
 The Barracks chaplain is available for counseling to all Barracks Marines and their families.
 The chaplain has access to a wide range of professional assistance agencies, which he can refer Marines or sailors who desire assistance.
 Additionally, the Barracks chaplain coordinates numerous local volunteer activities for Marines and sailors who wish to give back to the community.
 The family readiness officer is the primary link between Marine Barracks Washington and the families of our personnel.
 With a great deal of resources available, the FRO ensure all Marines, sailors and families are aware of all available programs to assist families any way possible.

-The command element of the company includes the company headquarters section, the grounds platoon and Marines assigned to the Pentagon Tour Program who serve as Pentagon tour guides.
+The command element of the company includes the company headquarters section and the grounds platoon.
 Grounds platoon is responsible for the upkeep of the grounds and gardens.

 The Marines of H&S play a vital roll in ceremonial commitments throughout the year.
 From filling key billets on the ceremonial parade staff to mascot handler to greeting guests during the summer parades, the Marines play an integral part of ceremonies at the Barracks.